-Transfers are used to (1) use unrestricted revenues collected in the General Fund to finance various programs accounted for in other funds in accordance with budgetary authorizations and (2) the District transferred the remaining fund balance in the Building and Maintenance Fund to the General Fund as of June 30, 2018.
+Transfers are used to for unrestricted revenues collected in the General Fund to finance various programs accounted for in other funds in accordance with budgetary authorizations.

 LONG-TERM DEBT

 General Obligation Bonds

 The District issues general obligation bonds to provide funds for the acquisition and construction of major capital facilities.
 General obligation bonds have been issued for governmental activities.
 General obligation bonds are direct obligations and pledge the full faith and credit of the District.
 General obligation bonds currently outstanding are as follows: